Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles: Minipatch Graph Learning

-Theorem~\ref{MPGtheorem} establishes the graph selection consistency of our MPGraph method.
-We provide a detailed proof in the Supplementary Materials, but pause to briefly outline our approach.
-We show that Assumptions 1-5 imply all the assumptions required from \citet{wang2021tglasso} for graph selection consistency in the presence of latent variables are satisfied for all possible minipatches.
-Specifically, we show that the stated eigenvalue conditions on $\Sigma^{*}$ imply the necessary restrictions on the covariance matrix.
+Theorem~\ref{MPGtheorem} establishes finite-sample graph selection consistency of our MPGraph method with high probability.
+We provide a detailed proof in the Supplementary Material, but pause to briefly discuss this result.
+First, notice that the probability of correct graph selection tends to one as $N \to \infty$ or $K \to \infty$.
+To see this, notice that $m^{\nu} \in (0,1)$ and $b_0$ is bounded.
+Then, as the number of minipatches, $K$, increases, so does $min_{i,j} \ R_{ij}$, thus establishing the result when $K \to \infty$.
+On the other hand for fixed $K$, notice that $m^{\nu} \to 0$ as $N \to \infty$ and hence $L \to 0$ also as $N \to \infty$; this also establishes our result.

 Assumptions~\ref{assumptionMPG4} and~\ref{assumptionMPG6} are the key assumptions ensuring the overall graph selection consistency of our MPGraph approach.
-Intuitively, Assumption~\ref{assumptionMPG4} requires the minimum edge strength of the true graph to be sufficiently large in magnitude such that the thresholding procedure will not remove true edges on a minipatch.
-Further, Assumption~\ref{assumptionMPG6} suggests that the effect of unsampled (latent) variables should not exceed the estimation error of the covariance matrix.
-This assumption ensures that the false edges induced by latent variables are small in magnitude, thus allowing the thresholding procedure to successfully remove them.
-In practice, we have some control to ensure Assumption~\ref{assumptionMPG6} holds by making sure the number of nodes $m=|F_k|$ in all minipatches is not too small (as investigated further in Section 3.1).
-Additionally, it is worth noting that we do not require low-rankness for the unsampled (latent) component because we employ the thresholded GLasso \citep{wang2021tglasso} approach on each minipatch.
+Assumption~\ref{assumptionMPG6} suggests that the effect of unsampled (latent) variables should not exceed the order of $\mathcal{O}(\sqrt{\log m / n})$.
+This assumption ensures that the false edges induced by unsampled (latent) variables are small in magnitude, thus allowing the thresholding procedure to successfully remove them.
+In practice, we have some control to ensure Assumption~\ref{assumptionMPG6} holds by making sure the number of sampled nodes $m=|F_k|$ in the minipatches is not too small relative to $n$.
+We investigate the effect of $m$ further and when Assumption~\ref{assumptionMPG6} holds in Sec.~\ref{sec:mpgraph-valid}).
+Interestingly, Assumption~\ref{assumptionMPG6} also suggests that there is a trade-off between the statistical accuracy and computational efficiency for our method.
+When $n$ and $m$ are sufficiently large, our approach will satisfy this assumption and enjoy better statistical guarantees, but clearly this will result in a larger computational burden as well.
+Intuitively, Assumption~\ref{assumptionMPG4} requires the minimum edge strength of the true graph to be sufficiently large in magnitude such that the thresholding procedure will eliminate false positive edges while not removing true edges on a minipatch.

+Notice that our MPGraph algorithm does not require an irrepresentability condition for graph selection consistency; this differs from the graphical Lasso and similar algorithms which require this stringent assumption.
+Instead, our MPGraph algorithm assumes that the eigenvalues of the covariance matrix are bounded (Assumption~\ref{assumptionMPG2} and ~\ref{assumptionMPG3}), a significantly weaker assumption.
+Additionally, it is worth noting that we do not require low-rankness for the unsampled (latent) component as in \cite{chandrasekaran2012} because we employ the thresholded GLasso \cite{wang2021tglasso} approach on each minipatch.